Scott Redding: 2016

 Redding remained in MotoGP for his third season, this time racing for Pramac Racing, his third team in three seasons.
-Riding on a Ducati Desmosedici GP15, with fellow teammate Danilo Petrucci, Scott Redding had a mixed season.
+Riding on a Ducati Desmosedici GP15, with teammate Danilo Petrucci, Scott Redding had a mixed season.
 He only finished 15th in the standings, one point behind Petrucci, but he managed to get his second, and to date his last, MotoGP podium at the 2016 Dutch TT.